google/rust-design-faq/src/types.md

 type (or, perhaps, the relevant [clippy lint](https://rust-lang.github.io/rust-clippy/v0.0.212/index.html#large_enum_variant) informs you that you have a problem.)

-> I never box things unless it’s really big - MG
+> I never box things unless they're really big. - MG

 Another heuristic is if part of your data structure is very rarely filled, in which case you may wish to `Box` it to avoid incurring an overhead for all